 Evidence of the use of fire dating back to around one and a half million years ago has been found in Chesowanya and Koobi Fora.

-The famous Leakey family of paleontologists discovered many early human fossils in Kenya and Tanzania.
+The famous Leakey family of paleontologists, led by Louis and Mary Leakey, discovered many early human fossils in Kenya and Tanzania.

 Lamu, Kenya's oldest town, is an example of a Swahili settlement.